Coe college banner

 Alternative Loan Programs

-Coe understands that in exceptional cases families need to pursue alternative loans to help bridge the gap between the actual cost of your education and your financial aid package as offered by Coe.
+Coe understands that in exceptional cases families need to pursue alternative loans to help bridge the gap between the actual cost of your education and your financial aid offer as offered by Coe.
 Our office is not able to recommend a specific lender to you.
 However, for your convenience we are able to provide you information about historical borrowing trends at Coe College.

 Students and parents should always exhaust all federal options before considering a private loan.
 Private loans tend to cost more than the loans offered by the federal government.
 Interest rates and origination fees can vary by lender.
 Approval of an alternative loan is contingent upon credit approval by the individual lenders.
 Most traditional age students will be required to secure a co-signer.